-1. An employee conditioning educational benefits on participation in unwelcome sexual conduct (i.e., quid pro quo);

-- 2. Unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the educational institution's education program or activity; - 3.
-Sexual assault (as defined in the Clery Act), which includes any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent; - 4.
-Dating violence (as defined in the Violence Against Women Act (VAWA) amendments to the Clery Act), which includes any violence committed by a person: - a.
+- 1. An employee conditioning educational benefits on participation in unwelcome sexual conduct (i.e., quid pro quo); - 2.
+Unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the educational institution's education program or activity; - 3.
+Sexual assault (as defined in the Clery Act), which includes any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent.
+Sexual assault is an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting program. - a.
+Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - b.
+Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent. - c.
+Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - d.
+Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - 4.
+Dating Violence (as defined in the Violence Against Women Act (VAWA) amendments to the Clery Act), which includes any violence committed by a person: - a.
 Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b.
 Where the existence of such a relationship shall be determined based on a consideration of the following factors: - i.
 The length of the relationship; - ii.
 The type of relationship; - iii.
-The frequency of interaction between the persons involved in the relationship. - 5.
-Domestic violence (as defined in the VAWA amendments to the Clery Act), which includes any felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under state domestic or family violence laws or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state.
-For acts of domestic violence occurring at the New York campus, New York state law will apply; for the Los Angeles campus, California state law will apply; for the South Beach campus, Florida state law will apply. - 6.
-Stalking (as defined in the VAWA amendments to the Clery Act), meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - a.
+The frequency of interaction between the persons involved in the relationship. - c.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - d.
+Dating violence does not include acts covered under the definition of domestic violence. - 5.
+Domestic Violence (as defined in the VAWA amendments to the Clery Act), which includes any felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under state domestic or family violence laws or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state.
+For acts of domestic violence occurring at the New York campus, New York state law will apply; for the Los Angeles campus, California state law will apply; for the Miami campus, Florida state law will apply.

+- 6. Stalking (as defined in the VAWA amendments to the Clery Act): means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - a.
 Fear for their safety or the safety of others; or - b.
 Suffer substantial emotional distress.